michaelbartnett/withlox/README.md

 [//]: # -*- fill-column: 80  -*-

+## What now?

+I now am able to parse a JSON file, infer some types, build a structure, and build a table of type descriptors such that there are no shared type structures.

+The code that ensures there are no duplicate equivalently-structured types descriptors is a little dumb (`find_equiv_typedescriptor`), but it works, and can be turned into a hash lookup later.

+Things that this system is missing are: arrays, enums, and unions.

+I think I can move forward without implementing those just yet, because I want to work with the TypeDescriptor code a little more before making any decisions that might have to last a while.

+Things that I could tackle next:

+- Basic UI, integrate dearimgui and start drawing a table of editable values

+- Even more basic UI, just integrate dearimgui enough to make a command prompt

+- Terminal command prompt, just some basic command processing with type inference (strings, integers, floats)

+- Representation of Values as bound to an associated type

+- Named Type Ref: A type member should be able to refer to a typedescriptor by name, and update when that type updates

+I think the most critical missing piece is a value representation.
+After all, what good is this program if it doesn't know about value?
+However, I also think I need to do a basic command line parser, because when do start dealing with values I want a quick way to set/unset/change type to verify things are working.

+So next steps:

+- [ ] Command reader that works like the following:

+  First token is a symbol/string that must refer to a registered command

+  Each subsequent token is parsed into one of the following types:

+  - String: lookslikethis "looks like this"
+  - Int: 123432 -12309 +1238923
+  - Float: 123.321 -123.321 +123.321
+  - Bool: true false

+  No compound literals(yet).

+  Commands will be things like setvalue, and will probably rely on creating named values, and operating on the value named by the first string parameter

+- [ ] Represent and store values, and be able to change them via CLI.

+The parser could become a really integral part of this.
+It would be cool if the syntax for type definition files and the syntax for editing values in cells and for inputting into the command line were all very similar.

 ## Expanding on type refs, bindings, and descriptors

 So what's the situation with the "symbol table."
 It's really the binding